 Something similar we get using index() function that returns index of holding type or npos if variant is in invalid state.

-So what do we get using this kind if error handling?
-First of all - absolutely ugly syntax, yes.
-But it’s C++ so we get used to it, lets move on to advantages:
+So what do we get using this kind of error handling?
+First of all — absolutely ugly syntax, yes.
+But it’s C++, so we’re used to it.
+Let’s move on to advantages:

-• Using std::visit give us possibility to precess all variant types safely.
-If we forget one, it failes to compile.
+• Using std::visit gives us the ability to process all variant types safely.
+If we forget one, it fails to compile.
 We don’t have any redundant state of data.

 • We store only data we need.